 And for many consumers, the camel could offer a promising alternative to the cow.
 Camel’s milk does not cause protein allergies and can be drunk by people with lactose intolerance.
 It is also high in insulin which could be good news for diabetes patients.

-In addition, Imen Haddad, who has just published an article in the International Dairy Journal on the fat content of camel milk, told DairyReporter.com that the milk has a promising fat profile.1 Although the overall fat content is similar to that of cow’s milk, she said it is interesting both for its unsaturated fat content and its lower percentage content of saturated fats.
+In addition, Imen Haddad, who has just published an article in the International Dairy Journal on the fat content of camel milk, told DairyReporter.com that the milk has a promising fat profile.

 In a health conscious European market this could make the camel a popular option but there are downsides.